-We address a three-level lot sizing and transportation problem with a distribution structure (3LSPD).
+We address a three-level lot sizing and replenishment problem with a distribution structure (3LSPD), which is an extension of the one-warehouse multi-retailer problem (OWMR).
 We consider one production plant that produces one type of item over a discrete and finite planning horizon.
-The items produced are transported to warehouses and then to retailers using direct shipments.
+The items produced are used to replenish warehouses and then retailers using direct shipments.
 Each retailer is linked to a unique warehouse and there are no transfers between warehouses nor between retailers.
-The objective is to minimize the sum of the fixed production and ordering costs and of the unit variable inventory holding costs.
-We compare 12 different MIP formulations to solve the problem without production nor transportation capacities.
-All these formulations are adapted from the MIP formulations proposed in the One-Warehouse Multi-Retailer literature, and most of the formulations proposed are newly introduced in the context of the 3LSPD.
-We run experiments on both a balanced and an unbalanced network (in the balanced network each warehouse serves the same number of retailers whereas in the unbalanced network 20% of the warehouses serve 80% of the retailers).
-Our results indicate that the richer formulations are not necessarily the best ones and that the unbalanced instances are harder to solve.
+We also assume that transportation is uncapacitated.
+However, we consider the possibility of imposing production capacity constraints at the production plant level.
+The objective is to minimize the sum of the fixed production and replenishment costs and of the unit variable inventory holding costs at all three levels.
+We compare 16 different MIP formulations to solve the problem.
+All of these formulations are adapted from existing MIP formulations found in the one-warehouse multi-retailer literature, but most formulations are new in the context of the 3LSPD.
+We run experiments on both balanced and unbalanced networks.
+In the balanced network each warehouse serves the same number of retailers whereas in the unbalanced network 20% of the warehouses serve 80% of the retailers.
+Our results indicate that the multi-commodity formulation is well suited for uncapacititated instances and that the echelon stock reformulations are better for capacitated instances.
+They also show that the richer formulations are not necessarily the best ones and that the unbalanced instances are harder to solve.

 This cahier was revised in August 2018

 G1759R.pdf (1 MB)

 G1759Rimpression.pdf (600 KB)